 Savoring Rural Japan

 Back on the human side of grass clearing, this involved me wandering the countryside with hand-held brush cutter powered by a motor that was strapped to my back.
 Trudging through the tall grass with a rotating power-saw at the end of a pole was yet another first time experience for yours truly, but by the end of my stay I was a pro!

 In fact, I actually enjoyed some of the harder physically labor (I even volunteered for it), as it felt satisfying at the end of the day and made those delicious meals all the more inviting.
 The lady of the house was a fabulous cook, and the food was genuinely nourishing and delightful.

 The harder work was in the repetitive tasks that involved a lot of bending, kneeling, and squatting.
 Something your body might not be all that accustomed to if you work in an office or sit at a computer for the better part of the day.

 Stretching helped, as did the evening soaks (Japanese baths are pretty awesome).
 I never slept so well!
 Indeed, I had a great time in Oita, and feel privileged to have had my first hands-on experience with organic farming in such a beautiful part of the world.

 Kyushu truly is a special place, and I certainly hope to return one day!
 As per the rest of my trip, I’d love to go into more detail, but I’ll hold off as I want to keep this blog dedicated to the mission of sustainability rather than my trip specifically (although I do have a lot to share to that effect, as I went exploring at every opportunity).

 For now, I simply wanted to share with you the reason for delayed absence, and my renewed commitment to sustainable practices.
-Should you want to learn more about my experience in Kyushu, please feel free to comment below and I’d be happy to share.
+Should you want to learn more about my experience in Kyushu, please feel free to comment below and I’d be happy to share more specifics.